wigman/hyva_cart_state_lookup/README.md

 This module uses google maps places (autocomplete) API to find the State for a given ZIP.

-The result is cached within the browser localStorage, thus limiting the usage of teh API for repeat lookups.
+The result is cached within the browser localStorage, thus limiting the usage of the API for repeat lookups.

 ** NOTE: This was built for (and locked down to) USA zip lookups, which was my need.
 The cache is already built for country based caches, however the lookup data parsing, and form fields population will need adjustment for other countries.
 MR's welcomed.